CompuTec/computec-docs/docs/processforce/administrator-guide/licensing/license-server/direct-access.md

 ![CT shortcut](./media/direct-access/CT-shortcut.webp)

 Opening the Manager displays the COMPUTEC SERVICE MANAGER window, where you can start, stop, or restart a selected CompuTec service:To configure a specific service, click the Settings button.
-The Terminal Licensing section allows you to manage licenses for CompuTec PDC and CompuTec WMS products.
+The Terminal Licensing section allows you to manage licenses for CompuTec PDC and CompuTec WMS solutions.

 ![CT Service Manager](./media/direct-access/CT-Service-Manager_1.webp)

 Configuring the settings of a selected service is possible after clicking the Settings button.

-Terminal Licensing is a section for managing the license of CompuTec PDC / CompuTec WMS products.
+Terminal Licensing is a section for managing the license of CompuTec PDC / CompuTec WMS solutions.

 ## CompuTec License Server Settings